bazjo/brdf_utils/documentation/README.md

 # Documentation
 The purpose of this functional documentation is to give the reader an overview on how this project came to be the way it is presented and what to do with the provided scripts.
-Sources are mainly the TracePro documetation excerpts located in the same folder
+Sources are mainly the TracePro documentation excerpts located in the same folder

 ## About the TracePro BRDF Understanding
 TracePro expects brdf data to be provided in form of a Harvey-Shack BSDF Format.
-With this
+With this format, scattering data is provided relative to the main direction of scatter, which is called the specular direction beta_zero or the angle theta_zero in case of 1D scattering.
+Whith this diraection at its center, a polar coordinate system is projected onto a unit half sphere shell with the ScatterAzimuth and a scalar beta as the length between beta and beta_zero effectivly beeing the Radius with the maximum value of two as a scattering direction 180° from the specular direction.
+More detailed infromation is given in the TracePro documentation.

 ## About the TracePro Surface Property File
 TracePro Surface Property files can be used to decribe all sort of surface properties, not only scattering ones.
 Surfaces in TracePro can be described through those files, which have distinctive structure, which is explained in the TracePro documentation.
 The focus here is to name the most important bits of the format for brdf definition.